Statistical Rejection Sampling Improves Preference Optimization: Approach

 \subsection{Statistical Estimation of the Optimal Policy $\pi^*$}

-Our proposed approach is illustration in Figure \ref{fig:rso_pipeline}.
-The inputs to our system are SFT policy, reward-ranking model, and prompts.
+Our proposed approach (Figure~\ref{fig:rso_pipeline}) takes inputs of SFT policy, reward-ranking model, and prompts.
 First we sample responses from the optimal policy through rejection sampling approach, then we fit a classification model on labeled preference pairs.
 To study the effectiveness of our approach, we consider a few options on loss and preference dataset construction.
 Given a preference dataset $\mathcal{D}_p=\{(x^{(i)},y_w^{(i)},y_l^{(i)})\}$, we can estimate $\pi^*$ according to Equation (\ref{eq:win_prob}).
-There are two aspects we need to consider for estimating $\pi^*$: \begin{enumerate} \item Choice of loss function: Equation (\ref{eq:win_prob}) is a simple binary classifier with $\delta_{r^*}$ as logit.
-Two most common choices are logistic loss used in logistic regression and hinge loss used in support vector machine. \item Choice of $\mathcal{D}_p$: Equation (\ref{eq:win_prob}) does not depend on the distribution of $y_1,y_2$ given $x$.
-Thus we need to decide how to obtain $(x, y_1,y_2)$ triplets. \end{enumerate}
+There are two aspects we need to consider for estimating $\pi^*$: \begin{itemize} \item Choice of loss function: To fit Equation (\ref{eq:win_prob}) as a binary classifier using $(r^*(x,y_1)-r^*(x,y_2))$ as logit with fixed slope and zero bias, we consider logistic loss used in logistic regression and hinge loss used in support vector machine (SVM). \item Choice of $\mathcal{D}_p$: Equation (\ref{eq:win_prob}) does not depend on the distribution of $y_1,y_2$ given $x$.
+Thus we need to decide how to obtain $(x, y_1,y_2)$ triplets. \end{itemize}

 \paragraph{Choice of loss function} Given a preference dataset $\mathcal{D}_p=\{(x^{(i)},y_w^{(i)},y_l^{(i)})\}$, we can fit a binary classifier according to Equation (\ref{eq:win_prob}).
-DPO \citep{rafailov2023direct} proposed to use sigmoid loss on normalized likelihood (sigmoid-norm) to fit a logitistic regression:
+DPO \citep{rafailov2023direct} uses sigmoid loss on normalized likelihood (sigmoid-norm) to fit a logitistic regression:

-In their original paper, $\gamma=\beta$ and we extend this in preference model as $g(x)=\sigma(\frac{\gamma}{\beta}x)$.
-By doing this, we can fully control the steepness of the logits function for classification.
-The larger the $\gamma$, the more we penalize the mis-classified examples at the decision boundaries.
-Another thing to notice is that we don't include any bias term in the logistic regression.
-This is due the the symmetry property of the preference data.
-If two rewards are the same, the winning probability should always be 0.5.
+where DPO sets $\gamma=\beta$.
+In this work, we decouple $\gamma$ from $\beta$ and treat $\gamma$ as an equivalent temperature hyper-parameter.
+The larger the $\gamma$, the more we penalize the mis-classified examples at the decision boundaries by trusting more on the preference labels.